 Our Himalaya Semester is based in the Kathmandu Valley, an ancient crossroads and melting pot of Himalayan peoples.
 While living with host families and studying Nepali language, students meet with local scholars and activists and learn about Nepal’s history, politics and culture while pursuing a wide range of independent study and learning service projects.

-The study of spiritual traditions is a central component of our Himalaya semester, introducing students to a range of concepts in Buddhism, Hinduism and Shamanism.
+The study of spiritual traditions is a central component of our Himalaya semester, introducing students to a range of concepts in Buddhism, Hinduism, and Shamanism.
 From academic discourse to hands on study, students find areas of personal interest to explore in depth during our time in urban homestays in the Kathmandu Valley.
 Bronze casting, jewelry making, stone carving, thangka (Buddhist iconography) painting, and traditional instruments are just a few of the apprenticeship opportunities available.
-Students interested in traditional medicine can work with a Tibetan doctor or an Ayurvedic practitioner.
+Students interested in traditional medicine can work with an Ayurvedic doctor.
 Students critically reflect on their place in the world through exploring concepts of service and development, visiting grassroots projects, and participating in local farming activities.

 We leave the Kathmandu Valley for the foothills to explore rural Nepali village life.
-We settle into a calmer pace of agrarian life, living without electricity and learning about subsistence living.
-We also venture high into the Himalayas for an unforgettable trek amid some of the world’s tallest mountains, either in Langtang National Park or in the Annapurna Conservation Area.
+We settle into a calmer pace of agrarian life, living without luxury and learning about subsistence living.
+We also venture high into the Himalayas for an unforgettable trek amid some of the world’s tallest mountains, in places like Langtang National Park or the Annapurna Conservation Area.
 Hiking at high elevations, we enjoy two weeks of active exploration through one of the most ruggedly beautiful and dramatic areas on earth.

 Spend a week at a Tibetan Buddhist monastery to learn about Buddhist philosophy and meditation and inquire deeply into the daily practices of Hinduism with homestay families and other local friends.